habitat-sh/habitat/components/docs-chef-io/content/habitat/plan-settings.md

 +++

 The following settings are defined at the beginning of your plan.
-They specify basic information about your plan such as name, version, and dependencies.
+They specify basic metadata about your plan such as name, version, and dependencies.

 > **Note**: We are using Bash syntax here, but Powershell plans use the same variable names and should conform to standard Powershell language rules (ie. `$` before variable names and quoting string values).